pwittchen/InfiniteScroll/README.md

 Motivation
 ----------

 For a long time I couldn't find the right implementation of the infinite scroll AKA endless scroll for Android.
 A few solutions I've found weren't production ready, weren't working correctly or had too many features.
 I wanted to have small, easy and flexible solution to implement infinite scroll for Android, which works with `RecyclerView` from the newest Android API.
 That's why this project was created.
-If you want to read more, check out <a href="http://blog.wittchen.biz.pl/infinite-scroll-for-recyclerview-in-android/">an article about this project on my blog</a>.

 Examples
 --------